 Remark 4.4 (strong duality).
-The condition of strong duality made by Lemma 4.6 is crucial for what follows.
-This condition will be satisfied later on when working in a geometric setting with local measures M, μ_1, μ_2 with full support, as introduced in Section 3.1.
+The condition of strong duality (cf. [BV09, Section I.5]) made by Lemma 4.6 is crucial for what follows.
+This condition will be satisfied later on when working in a geometric setting with local measures M, μ_1 , μ_2 with full support, as introduced in Section 3.1.